said-zinf/git-test/README.md

 # git-test
-hello i'm making chnages to this file. this is the chnage I made in the nex feature branch
+hello i'm making chnages to this file. this is the chnage I made in the new feature branch